ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 accept bad data, then any client that didn't accept would be part of a smaller anonymity set.
 However, such an situation would be identical to the situation where the total number of clients in the ecosystem is small.
-Therefore, the privacy impact would be equivalent; see
-{{issuers}} for more details.
+Therefore, the reduction in the size of the anonymity set would be equivalent; see {{issuers}} for more details.

 # Security considerations {#security}